NDhingra01/NDhingra01/README.md

 ## I'm a Student, Developer !!
 - 🌱 I’m currently learning Python 🐍
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate for pair programming
 - 🥅 2022 Goals: Learn more about web3
 - ⚡ Fun fact: I love to play video games 🎮📱
 - ⌛ If you have check you my [Website]